-9.1 Auto-Repeat Sequences in the Delivered Jobs List
+12.2 Auto-Repeat Sequences in the Delivered Jobs List

-Only the first job of an auto-repeat sequence is normally shown in the list of delivered jobs.
+Only the first job of an auto-repeat sequence is normally shown in the list of completed jobs.
 This is to avoid making the list overly long, filled with many jobs with the same job title, but with different Job IDs and delivery times.
-The first job of a sequence is marked by the Sequence icon shown next to the list entry.
+The first job of a sequence is marked by the Sequence icon.